Multi factor authentication

 An authenticator app generates a one-time code on your device that you enter to verify your identity.
 This code generally isn’t shared and changes frequently.
 You may be familiar with authenticator apps if you work in the WA Government, as many agencies use Microsoft Authenticator to access internal devices.

 We recommend setting up your authenticator app on an Apple or Android device such as a phone or tablet that you keep with you.
+The Microsoft Authenticator app is free to download and has no ongoing fees associated with use.

 The set-up process is easier if you use two devices – for example, your mobile device and a laptop or PC.